+Program approval is final when the program appears on the NMBA Approved program of study list.
 ANMAC conducts monitoring until the program has completed the determined teach out phase upon reaching its expiry date or until the program is no longer offered.

-Education provider is responsible for annual reporting and prospectively notifying ANMAC of specified program changes.
+Education providers are responsible for annual reporting and prospectively notifying ANMAC of specified program changes